UK manufacturing activity index PMI. See what the "PMI Index" is in other dictionaries. Euro Area PMI chart

 • the number of orders received from customers (New orders);

-• volumes of goods for short-term deliveries (Items in short surply);
+• volumes of goods for short-term deliveries (Items in short suddenly);

-• status of the portfolio of unfilled orders (Order backlogs).
+• state of the portfolio of unfulfilled orders (Order backlogs).

-How does the publication of the manufacturing PMI index affect the exchange rate?
+How does the publication of the manufacturing PMI affect exchange rates?

-Excess value 50 indicates the growth of the manufacturing sector and is a positive factor for the national currency.
-A drop in the PMI below 50 is indicative of a slowdown.
+Exceeding value 50 indicates the growth of the manufacturing sector and is a positive factor for the national currency.
+A PMI reading below 50 indicates a slowdown.

-PMI index in the manufacturing sector, it belongs to survey or diffusion indices and allows you to track the dynamics of the economic cycle, being a leading indicator.
-The observed close correlation of the manufacturing PMI index with economic dynamics makes it possible to predict future values of growth rates.
+PMI index in the manufacturing sector, it refers to survey or diffusion indices and allows you to track the dynamics of the economic cycle, being a leading indicator.
+The observed close correlation of the manufacturing PMI index with economic dynamics allows us to predict future growth rates.

-It should be noted that the PMI index of business activity should be interpreted not based on its momentary values.
+It should be noted that the PMI business activity index should not be interpreted based on its momentary values.
 The specificity of its influence lies in the accuracy of determining economic cycles in the long term.
-So, for example, if a value exceeds the 50% level, it can be expected that the largest increase in business cycles will be recorded after seven months.
+So, for example, if the output value exceeds the 50% level, you can expect that the greatest increase in business cycles will be recorded after seven months.

-It should also be taken into account that a decrease in the value to 35% is a sure economic stagnation, which indicates serious problems in the country's economy, which, of course, will find its direct reflection on the national currency rate.
-At the same time, if the index stays above the 44% mark, then the reaction of investors will be ambiguous, since such values usually indicate the possibility of a quick recovery, which means that such data does not give serious reasons for concern.
+It is also necessary to take into account that a decrease in value to 35% is a sure economic stagnation, which indicates serious problems in the country’s economy, which, naturally, will be directly reflected in the exchange rate of the national currency.
+At the same time, if the index remains above the 44% mark, then the reaction of investors will be ambiguous, since such values usually indicate the possibility of a rapid recovery, and, therefore, such data do not provide serious reasons for concern.

-• Publication date: twice a month (provisional and final indexes)
+• Publication date: twice a month (preliminary and final indexes)

 • Source: Markit Economics